Security Groups

 Real Talk

-- Most groups just help the server function, nothing shady
+- Most groups just help the server function, nothing to be concerned about

-- Restrictions are subtle—you might not even notice
+- Restrictions are subtle—most people don't even notice them